-- Radar. - Life Raft - A Commission approved self-inflatable life raft (Renene, Avon, or equivalent) of six (6) - person capacity, in a canister, fixed on a deck with a Coast Guard approved hydrostatic release or installed - on a float free installation.
-Said life raft and release shall be tested by a Coast Guard approved inspection - station every twelve (12) months. - Radios Two (2) fixed VHF radio Tran receivers with appropriate frequencies.
-Said radios shall be independent of each other including its antennae. - Flood Lights -Every vessel shall be fitted with floodlights on the mast or superstructure in a manner to light the fore deck and boarding area at night. - Ladder on Stern-Every vessel shall have fixed on the stern ladder rounds or means to enable a person in the water to be retrieved. - Work Vest -In addition to the required life preservers to be carried on board, every vessel shall supply the required deck hand and operator with a Coast Guard approved float work vest. - 1.
-Survival Suits -During the winter months, October 1st through June 1st, every pilot boat shall have on board three (3) Coast Guard approved survival suits stored in an approved manner.
-Said suits shall be inspected by a Coast Guard approved inspection station every 24 months.
+- Radar. - Life Raft A Commission approved self-inflatable life raft (Renene, Avon, or equivalent) of six (6) person capacity, in a canister, fixed on a deck with a Coast Guard approved hydrostatic release or installed in a float free installation.
+Said life raft and release shall be tested by a Coast Guard approved inspection station every twelve (12) months. - Radios Two (2) fixed VHF radio transreceivers with appropriate frequencies.
+Said radios shall be independent of each other including its antennae. - Flood Lights Every vessel shall be fitted with floodlights on the mast or superstructure in a manner to light the fore deck and boarding area at night. - Ladder on Stern Every vessel shall have fixed on the stern ladder rounds or means to enable a person in the water to be retrieved. - Work Vest In addition to the required life preservers to be carried on board, every vessel shall supply the required deck hand and operator with a Coast Guard approved float work vest. - Survival Suits During the winter months, October 1st through June 1st, every pilot boat shall have on board three (3) Coast Guard approved survival suits stored in an approved manner.
+Said suits shall be inspected by a Coast Guard approved inspection station every 24 months. - Anti-Collision Strobe Light Every pilot boat shall be equipped with an anti-collision Xenon strobe light for use on the pilot station when necessary to identify it from other craft in the area and to give its location to approaching vessels or for use in an emergency.
+The light shall be fixed on the mast or superstructure where it can best be seen and shall show a white flash of 500,000 peak lumens per flash, 60 times per minute (Model ACR/ACZ-3 or equivalent).

-14.06 -Pilots & Pilot Boats, Exception to Rules
+14.06 - Pilots & Pilot Boats, Exception to Rules